 1. M&A Value Creation: Bench Strength Assessment Critical

-M&A due diligence in procurement talent is a dangerours corner to cut
+M&A due diligence in procurement talent is a dangerous corner to cut

-M&A Value Creation: Bench Strength Assessment Critical so CPO’s require practical methodologies to select the right people and build a strong bench to deliver value from the merger and beyond.
+M&A Value Creation: Bench Strength Assessment Critical.
+CPO’s require practical methodologies to select the right people and build a strong bench to deliver value from the merger and beyond.

-Selecting the new procurement team is one of the most important decisions CPO’s will face when combining two organizations resulting from a merger or acquisition.
+Selecting the new procurement team is one of the most critical decisions CPO’s will face when combining the two organizations.
 It is a decision with lasting and often underestimated implications.
-The team selected by the CPO will define the new procurement organization’s capabilities.
-Stakeholders, employees, and board members will watch carefully because your decision sets the tone for the integration, as well as procurements position in the new organization.
+The team selected defines the new procurement organization’s capabilities.
+Stakeholders, employees, and board members will observe because your decision sets the tone for the integration, as well as procurement’s position in the new organization.

 As the CPO of the new organization, your ultimate goal is to select the team who will create and drive value.
 Whether the bench comprises players from the legacy company, the acquired organization, or recruited externally, the new team must demonstrate leadership competencies and behaviors aligned with the business strategy, operating model, and desired culture of the new organization.